-- 1) Estimates of gross expenditure and income for the current and forthcoming year. - 2) Estimate of net expenditure forming the Council's Council Tax Requirement for Council Tax setting. - 3) The level of Council Tax for the forthcoming year. - 4) Changes to Fees and Charges. - 5) Budget Risk Assessment. - The level of the General Fund balance and the advice from the Section 151 Officer on the recommended minimum level of balance to be held and the purpose of holding balances. - 7) A statement on the level of reserves and provisions including the purpose for which they are held and advice from the Section 151 Officer on the adequacy of any such reserves and provisions. - 8) The Treasury Management and Investment Strategy, the Section 151 Officer recommendations to comply with the Prudential Code for Local Authority Borrowing and MRP policy statement. - 9) Forecasts of the General Fund Budget for at least the following two years.
+- Estimates of gross expenditure and income for the current and forthcoming year. - 2) Estimate of net expenditure forming the Council's Council Tax Requirement for Council Tax setting. - 3) The level of Council Tax for the forthcoming year. - 4) Changes to Fees and Charges.
+A review of Fees and Charges in the context of the Council's overall Medium Term Financial Strategy, including any changes required. - 5) Budget Risk Assessment. - The level of the General Fund balance and the advice from the Section 151 Officer on the recommended minimum level of balance to be held and the purpose of holding balances. - 7) A statement on the level of reserves and provisions including the purpose for which they are held and advice from the Section 151 Officer on the adequacy of any such reserves and provisions. - 8) The Treasury Management and Investment Strategy, the Section 151 Officer recommendations to comply with the Prudential Code for Local Authority Borrowing and MRP policy statement. - 9) Forecasts of the General Fund Budget for at least the following two years.